 Yes, all Google Keep notes are held on your Google server.
-If you deleted the app from your phone, and install it again later, you should still be able to access all your notes.
-If you deleted all your Google Keep notes, you will not be able to restore it since it would have been deleted from Google as well.
+If you delete the app from your phone and install it again later, you should still be able to access all your notes.
+If you deleted all your Google Keep notes, you will be unable to restore them since they would have been deleted from Google.

 How does Google Keep notify collaborators of shared notes?

-Anyone you shared a note with will receive an email to inform them of you sharing the note and they will be able to see the note in their Google Keep notes.
+Anyone you shared a note with will receive an email informing them of your sharing the note, and they will be able to see it in their Google Keep notes.

 Can Google Keep convert handwriting to text?

-Yes, if you have a handwritten note as an image in a note, you can click to have the handwriting words converted to text.
-The success of the conversion will depend on the how clear the handwriting is.
+Yes, if you have a handwritten note as an image in a note, you can click to have the handwritten words converted to text.
+The success of the conversion will depend on how clear the handwriting is.